Story: Protected areas

 Private protected areas

-Over 100,000 hectares of private land have been protected through systems including management agreements and conservation covenants (usually for areas no larger than 100 hectares).
+Over 100,000 hectares of private land has been protected through systems including management agreements and conservation covenants (usually for areas no larger than 100 hectares).
 A further 73,000 hectares of private land is voluntarily protected by owners through covenants or agreements with the Queen Elizabeth II National Trust.

 A special fund, Ngā Whenua Rāhui, was set up in 1991 to encourage voluntary preservation of ecosystems on Māori land.
 The Māori owners retain tino rangatiratanga (ownership and control).
 The Minister of Conservation has approved over 95 proposals, covering 112,000 hectares.